libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 Yes, you can use libp2p-webrtc in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/webrtc) and [JavaScript](https://github.com/libp2p/js-libp2p-webrtc) implementations!
 The [Go](https://github.com/libp2p/go-libp2p) implementation is close to complete.
 Follow the [PR](https://github.com/libp2p/go-libp2p/pull/1655) to get notified when merged.

+In fact, the Parity team has already began using the Rust WebRTC implementation!
+The transport has been enabled as an experimental feature and [added to Smoldot](https://github.com/paritytech/smoldot/issues/1712) (a lightweight [Substrate](https://substrate.io/) and [Polkadot](https://polkadot.network/) client!
+There is also ongoing work to [enable it directly in Substrate](https://github.com/paritytech/substrate/pull/12529).

+This is exciting news as WebRTC is already contributing to Parity's [roadmap to enable browser to server connectivity](https://github.com/paritytech/substrate/issues/7467) on their network!
 ## What's next?

 WebRTC offers the capability for browsers to connect to browsers 🎉.
 This isn't currently possible in any of the active libp2p transports and represents a significant achievement in libp2p.